irpatel0/TARecruitmentApplication/documents/DesignDocument_final.md

 # 2. Software Design

-(**Note**: For all subsections of Section-2: You should describe the design for the end product (completed application) - not only your iteration1 version.
-You will revise this document and add more details later.)

 ## 2.1 Database Model
 1. Student
     *   This database model will maintain information about students, and will maintain information about past SA roles.